khaled-sec/Home-SOC-Environment/README.md

 # Home SOC Environment (Self-Built)

-A self-designed SOC lab — Windows Server 2019 (AD DS) + Windows 10 (domain-joined) + Kali Linux + Splunk Enterprise with Universal Forwarder and Sysmon.
-Built end-to-end (network → domain → SIEM → attack simulation) to demonstrate hands-on infrastructure and detection engineering skills.
+A self-designed SOC lab to demonstrate hands-on infrastructure and detection engineering skills.

 **Status:** Core environment built and validated — from network setup, through AD DS and SIEM deployment, to a full attack simulation with a working Splunk detection and alert.
 Evolving project — more components (e.g. pfSense) will be added over time.